 Instead, the museum stores our furry friend away under careful conditions to ensure its preservation for future generations.
 You can usually find a copy displayed in the room at the end of the self-guided tour of the staterooms that comes with an Albertina ticket*.

 However, the original wouldn’t be worth preserving at all if we couldn’t see it now and then.
-And so the hare pops out of its burrow every couple of years or so.
+And so the hare pops out of its secure burrow every few years or so.

 (The poster advertises the last exhibition to feature the hare back in 2019/2020)

-Even in centuries past, the hare played a prominent role in art exhibitions.
-One newspaper announcing a new Dürer exhibition in Vienna in 1871 included the hare on its list of prominent works to look out for, noting (my translation):
+In centuries past, the hare played a significant role in art exhibitions.
+One newspaper announcing a new Dürer exhibition in Vienna in 1871, for example, included the hare on its list of prominent works to look out for, noting (my translation):

 Probably the only real example of this illustration, which can be found as copies in so many collections